Skip to main content

 What you can change

-If a service is set to a recurring billing method, you can switch between recurring frequencies.
 For example, moving a client from monthly to annual, or quarterly to monthly.
 Socket will automatically recalculate the fee when you do this:

 • Monthly to Annual: Socket multiplies the monthly fee by 12